akumar901/ionresolver/README.md

 **Filters on chemical plausibility.** Mass and colocalisation together still admit assignments that are chemically impossible.
-A phosphatidylcholine cannot be deaminated — its nitrogen is a quaternary ammonium with no hydrogens to lose.
+A phosphatidylcholine cannot be deaminated, its nitrogen is a quaternary ammonium with no hydrogens to lose.
 Functional-group rules add a third constraint independent of both mass and spatial distribution.

 **Distinguishes adducts from fragments.** `[M+H-H2O]+` is an in-source fragment, not an intact molecule.
-Seeding a biotransformation search from one builds the network on top of an artefact — on the test dataset that accounted for a quarter of all hits.
+Seeding a biotransformation search from one builds the network on top of an artefact, on the test dataset that accounted for a quarter of all hits.
 Fragment species are excluded from seeding by default and available via `include_fragments=True` when the goal is simply to explain observed peaks.